 SQL Character and String Data Types

-These data types stores n Unicode characters 2n Bytes, where the range of n is from 1 to 4000.
+These SQL data types store n Unicode characters 2n Bytes, where the range of n is from 1 to 4000.

 |DataTypes||Description & Length|